This gallery contains 2 photos.

 Test series – Border Gavaskar series.
 End of 2nd Test, Australians have scored 933 runs in 340.1 overs, and lost 40 wickets.
 Their run rate is low at 2.74 and strike rate is 51(balls per wicket)although if one has to … Continue reading

 As India take on Australia in 4- Test Border-Gavaskar Trophy.
 Here are some thoughts on how tourist should operate.
 Recently when New Zealand and England toured India, the host started slowly and than went on to win the series convincingly. … Continue reading

-I was watching ladies Big Bash league (WBBL 2), was surprised to watch that no female bowler were fast – they were touching the speed of > 125 Kpm (77.5 mph).
-In today’s age of technology, where one can enhance … Continue reading
+I was watching ladies Big Bash league (WBBL 2), was surprised to watch that no female bowler were fast enough, viz in excess speed of > 125 Kpm (77.5 mph).
+In today’s age of technology, where one can enhance their … Continue reading

 After watching two recent test series between Sri Lanka v Australia, and India v New Zealand, i thought batsmen from all 4 teams had problem judging the length of the ball.
 Here is my view on batting.
 Batting technique.
 When … Continue reading